The property is or will be encumbered by a conservation easement as described below.

 The Kachemak Bay region is a rich marine ecosystem surrounded by productive coastal forests, salt marshes and other wetlands, alpine tundra, and salmon-rich rivers.
 Kachemak Bay has been designated a Western Hemisphere Shorebird Network Site, a National Estuarine Research Reserve, and a State Critical Habitat Area.
 This site is home to over 231 species of birds including nearly 90% of the wintering marine birds in Cook Inlet.
 The site provides habitat for a large population of wintering bald eagles and Steller's eiders, numerous species of crabs and clams, harbor seals, Steller sea lions, sea otters, beluga and humpback whales, and over 20 species of terrestrial mammals including brown and black bears, wolverines, wolves, otters and lynx.
 The Kachemak Bay watershed comprises the site.
 This includes the rolling hills and bluffs of the Kenai lowlands which rise above Homer to the Anchor River drainage and extends northeast to Caribou Lake and the drainage of the Fox River.

-The Kachemak Bay Skyline property will be sold in a maximum of two parcels, 200 acre parcel West and 120 acre parcel East, with only one residential house per parcel and no further subdivision of the property.
-Each parcel will have siting restrictions on the house site with a 2-acre development footprint to be located in a specific area of each property.
+The Kachemak Bay Skyline property will be sold subject to restrictions.
+Only one residential house and no further subdivision of the property is permitted.
+The parcel will have siting restrictions on the house site with a 2 acre development footprint to be located in a specific area of the property.
 No fencing is allowed except possibly around the immediate home site.
-No commercial timber harvest, gravel removal, or other extraction activities.
-No livestock, including horses, to alleviate the possibility of bear defense of life and property incidents.
+No commercial timber harvest, gravel removal or other extraction activity will be permitted.
+No livestock, including horses, will be permitted to alleviate the possibility of bear defense of life and property incidents.